Looting Breaks Out in Minneapolis After Homicide Suspect's Suicide

-Looters are targeting stores in downtown Minneapolis after a homicide suspect committed suicide at a Nicollet Mall Wednesday evening, according to local law enforcement.
+Looters are targeting stores in downtown Minneapolis after a homicide suspect committed suicide at Nicollet Mall Wednesday evening, according to local law enforcement.

 FOX 9 reports: